Complex box bounds for real maps: Pulling back a Poincar e disc one step along the enhanced nest

 and $(1+2\delta)K\subset \mathcal{R}(I_{i-1})$.
-Moreover, there are at most three \ times $j$ with $r_{i-1}\leq j\leq s_{i-1}$ and $G_{j}\subset I_{i+1}$. \end{cor}
+Moreover, there are at most three times $j$ with $r_{i-1}\leq j\leq s_{i-1}$ and $G_{j}\subset I_{i+1}$. \end{cor}

-Corollary \ref{cor:terminating angle control} is the next result we need to apply after Proposition \ref{folding lemma} in Figure \ref{diagram1}.
-In this application the interval $\hat I$ will satisfy $I_{i}\subset \hat I\subset I_{i-1}$ and the time $s_{i-1}$ will be substituted by the time $s_i'$ obtained from Proposition \ref{folding lemma} (rather than the time $s_i$).
+Corollary \ref{cor:terminating angle control} is the result we need to apply after Proposition~\ref{folding lemma} in Figure \ref{diagram1}.
+In this application the interval $\hat I$ will satisfy $I_{i}\subset \hat I\subset I_{i-1},$ and the time $s_{i-1}$ will be substituted by the time $s_i'$ obtained from Proposition~\ref{folding lemma} (rather than the time $s_i$).
 In the next section we will show that $s_i'$ satisfies the assumption needed in Proposition~\ref{terminating angle control}.

 The next proposition completes the results needed to complete the pullbacks described in Figures \ref{diagram1} and \ref{diagram2}.
-Note that in Figure \ref{diagram1} we use Proposition \ref{prop:from renormalization to landing} for $I_i$ instead of $I_{i-1}$, so the indexes have to be changed accordingly.
+Note that in Figure \ref{diagram1} we use Proposition~\ref{prop:from renormalization to landing} for $I_i$ instead of $I_{i-1}$, so the indexes have to be changed accordingly.